Canadian Football League in the United States: Aftermath

 The re-establishment of the Montreal Alouettes remains as the major legacy of the American experiment.
 Commissioner Smith, under pressure from the CFLPA and keen to ensure Montreal's new team was a Grey Cup contender from the outset, persuaded the other eight CFL teams to permit an expansion draft in which the Alouettes were allowed to draft only Canadian players to allow the team to remain competitive under the more restrictive rule regime, finishing their first season 12–6 and advancing to the East Final.
 Eventually, Speros would sell the Alouettes to Robert Wetenhall, with Smith resigning as commissioner to become President of the team.
 Wetenhall's patient ownership, and a move to the more intimate Percival Molson Memorial Stadium, returned the team to stability off the field while steering it to three Grey Cups on the field.
 Longtime Alouettes starting quarterback Anthony Calvillo was the last remaining active player that played for an American CFL team (Las Vegas) upon his retirement after the 2013 season.

 Even after the end of U.S. expansion, American investors continued to be involved with the CFL for many years at the ownership level, notably in Calgary and Ottawa.
 By the end of the first decade of the 21st century, all extant franchises except Montreal had come under Canadian ownership, leaving the Alouettes' Wetenhall as the league's only American owner.
 Wetenhall sold his franchise back to the league prior to the start of the 2019 season, thus putting the CFL under exclusively Canadian-based ownership for the first time in decades.

 Further U.S. expansion has been occasionally proposed informally.
 However, the league itself has expressed little interest in these proposals and U.S. expansion has not been formally explored.
 The spectre of American CFL games has mainly been used as a device for satire and April Fool's Day jokes.
+One potential expansion candidate that attracted media attention is the St. Louis Battlehawks.
+In addition to the Battlehawks' league, the XFL at the time, having discussed a partnership agreement with the CFL in 2021, TSN writer Dave Naylor suggested in 2024 that St. Louis would be an ideal expansion candidate should the Battlehawks' current league, the United Football League, ever shut down.
+The Battlehawks outdrew all of the CFL's teams in 2024 in fan attendance.